 Review & Approval

 After an initial review of a proposal by a committee of our staff, site visits and follow-up communications may be appropriate.
 We may recommend the proposal be reviewed by our Board of Directors, which meets four times a year.
 Smaller requests are reviewed, and a funding determination is made by senior Foundation staff.
-Proposals receive a response regarding the outcome of the review or next steps, if any, usually within 30 days.
+Proposals receive a response regarding the outcome of the review or next steps, if any, usually within 6 to 8 weeks.